hcvazquez/UFFRemover/ExperimentationSteps.md

 #### 6. Save the browser console output into a file

-For this step, you need to open the browser console and save the content into a file.
+For this step, you need to open the browser console and save the content into a txt file.

 #### 7. Now, you can use the registered information to optimize your application

 > Note: The file to optimize need to be the original file.

-You can optimize you original file as follow.
+You can optimize your original file as follow.

 	node [UFFO_path] optimize_file_browser [file_to_optimize] [profiling_file]